-Contact Cammy Bethea by April 1, 2017 to start the process.
-Applications due April 15, 2017.
+Contact Cammy Bethea by October 15, 2019 to start the process.
+Applications due November 1, 2019.

 What is a Missional Grant?

-- Step 1: Read, What Do We Mean By Missional Living?
+Step 1: Read, What Do We Mean By Missional Living?
 (PDF).

-- Step 2: Email Cammy Bethea to be assigned two Mission Advisory Team (MAT) members with whom to discuss your idea/initiatives.
-Applicants must email Cammy by April 1, 2017.
+Step 2: Email Cammy Bethea to be assigned two Mission Advisory Team (MAT) members with whom to discuss your idea/initiatives.
+Applicants must email Cammy by October 15, 2019.

-- Step 5: Prayerfully await notification.
+Step 5: Prayerfully await notification.

 Complete Your Application

 Applicants need to know that we’re not just handing out cash.
 Rather, we’re looking to strengthen partnerships, which includes reporting how/where funds are making an impact.
-Our goal is to empower CPC members “on mission” to initiate specific projects whereby the gospel of Christ goes forth in both word and deed.
-We deeply desire to reflect His sacrificial love through our good stewardship - living and giving for the sake of others.
+Our goal is to empower our Missional Communities to initiate in collective ways whereby the gospel of Christ goes forth in both word and deed.
+We deeply desire to reflect his sacrificial love through good stewardship.
+Before completing this grant application, each potential applicant should consider:

-- Is it worth the time and money to apply?
+Is it worth the time and money to apply?

-- Is it worth the time and money to report?
+Is it worth the time and money to report?

-Before completing this application, consider the criteria we believe align with our CPC vision.
+Before completing this application, consider the criteria we believe align with our vision.
 (We reserve the right to edit these criteria as we continually refine our process and desired outcome.)

-- Number of Nashville friends to be impacted through this investment.
+Number of Nashville friends to be impacted through this investment.

-- Leadership capacity and history
+Leadership capacity and history

-- Strategic need and impact (extent to which this funding is crucial at this time and place)
+Strategic need and impact (extent to which this funding is crucial at this time and place)

-- Stewardship of position, expertise, assets, and relationships to bless others for the common good–i.e., for the advancing of God’s justice and shalom.
+Stewardship of position, expertise, assets, and relationships to bless others for the common good–i.e., for the advancing of God’s justice and shalom.

-- Initiative that shows not only what we’re saved from but also what we’re saved for–i.e., partnering with God in His work of restoring all things (beyond the status quo).
+Initiative that shows not only what we’re saved from but also what we’re saved for–i.e., partnering with God in his work of restoring all things (beyond the status quo).